jesse-wright-reasoning-honours/project-proposal/README.md

 #### Stage 4 - [OPTIONAL] Development of Scalable Reasoning Techniques (16/12/2021-15/1/2022)

 In this phase of our work, we intend to take the key lessons learned from recent publications such as [Explainable Deep RDFS reasoner](https://arxiv.org/pdf/2002.03514.pdf), [Large Scale Incremental OWL/RDFS Reasoning over Fuzzy RDF Data](https://ieeexplore-ieee-org.virtual.anu.edu.au/stamp/stamp.jsp?tp=&arnumber=7881709) and [Deep Learning for noise-tolerant RDFS reasoning](http://www.semantic-web-journal.net/system/files/swj2186.pdf).
 Using this, we shall develop novel JS/TS reasoners which use a range of static, heuristic based, and machine learning techniques to evaluate rules.
 We aim to implement reasoning with a linear (or better) time complexity.
+This reasoner will  built in the [jesse-wright-reasoning-honours](https://github.com/jesse-wright-reasoning-honours) organisation, in a repository made available under the [MIT License](https://opensource.org/licenses/MIT).

 #### Stage 5 - [OPTIONAL] Development of Noise Resistant Reasoning Techniques (15/1/2022-15/2/2022)

 Similarly to stage 4, we intend to implement novel JS/TS reasoners, that are resistant to noisy datasets.
+This reasoner will  built in the [jesse-wright-reasoning-honours](https://github.com/jesse-wright-reasoning-honours) organisation, in a repository made available under the [MIT License](https://opensource.org/licenses/MIT).

 #### Stage 6 - [OPTIONAL] Development of Reasoning Techniques for streamed & timeseries data (15/1/2022-15/2/2022)

 Similarly to stage 4, we intend to implement novel JS/TS reasoners, that work on streamed and timeseries' data.
+This reasoner will  built in the [jesse-wright-reasoning-honours](https://github.com/jesse-wright-reasoning-honours) organisation, in a repository made available under the [MIT License](https://opensource.org/licenses/MIT).

 #### Stage 7 - Benchmarking (15/2/2022-30/2/2022)